SandroMartens/chess-opening-transpositions/README.md

 [^1]: A unique position of the pieces on the board.

 The games are downloaded from the [Lichess Elite Database](https://database.nikonoel.fr/).
 I used the file from April 2022.
 The file is in `pgn` format.
-PGN files contain headers with metadata and the list of the moves in the game in Short Algebraic Notation.
+PGN files contain one or more chess games.
+Each game has a header with metadata and the list of the moves in the game in Short Algebraic Notation.
 All players had a rating > 2400.

+I changed the name of the position after 1. d4 d5 from Queen's Pawn Game to Closed Game to get some differentiation to other 1. d4 lines.